vsofi3/HauntedJaunt/README.md

 team member.

 New Features:
-  - Dot Product: used to Vector3.Dot to position the Gargoyles GameObjects towards JohnLemon
+  - Dot Product: used to Vector3.Dot to determine JohnLemon's location in relation to other GameObjects within my playerMovement script.

-  - Linear Interpolation: used to minimize the light intensity as the game plays out (I did this based on time/deltaTime)
+  - Linear Interpolation: used to minimize the light intensity as the game plays out (I did this based on time/deltaTime).

-  - Particle Effect: Added dark grey particle effects coming out of the Ghost GameObjects
+  - Particle Effect: Added dark grey particle effects coming out of the Ghost GameObjects.